florianwechsung/website/content/publications.md

 ### Published

+Fireshape: a shape optimization toolbox for Firedrake, _Alberto Paganini, Florian Wechsung_, Structural and Multidisciplinary Optimization, 2020, *accepted for publication*.

 Automated shape differentiation in the Unified Form Language, _David A Ham, Lawrence Mitchell, Alberto Paganini, Florian Wechsung,_ Structural and Multidisciplinary Optimization, 2019.